Topicly/weather-forecasting/README.md

+# Created by 00ber.
+Repository forked for educational purposes only.
+For more information visit https://github.com/00ber/multi-step-time-series-forecasting
 # Using deep learning to predict the temperature of the next 24 hours at the Ronald Reagan National Airport

 ## **Abstract**